o3de/o3de.org/content/docs/user-guide/assets/fbx-settings/motion-export.md

 1. Close the **FBX Settings** window.
 **Note**
-When you close **FBX Settings** after making changes, you might see a pop\-up window warning of unsaved changes.
+When you close **FBX Settings** after making changes, you might see a pop-up window warning of unsaved changes.
 This is a known issue and can be disregarded.